About HKMPA

 Port Shelter

-Port Shelter, as one of the best dive sites in Hong Kong, is famous for its high diversity of coral and marine fish species.
-It holds significant recreational and ecological values, providing important habitat for the ecosystem in Hong Kong.
+Port Shelter, has some of the best snorkeling and diving sites in Hong Kong, and is famous for its high diversity of coral and marine fish species.
+It has significant recreational as well as ecological value, and has been proposed by the Government as a potential Fisheries Protection Area.

 © WWF-Hong Kong